Litter tax is due May 1. If the due date falls on a Saturday, Sunday or legal holiday, you have until the next business day to file.

 It also does not apply to individuals raising and selling agricultural produce and eggs at local farmers markets and stands, as long as their income from those sales is less than $1,000 and they use previously used containers to package any purchased goods (Va.
 Code § 58.1-1707).

-Interest is accrued at the federal underpayment rate established under Internal Revenue Code Section 6621, plus 2%.
+Interest accrues at the federal underpayment rate, plus 2%.
 The rate is subject to change at the beginning of each calendar quarter.